Michanoku/odin-battleship/README.md

 ### gameboard.js

-This module handles the creation of the gameboard and everything that happens to and on the gameboard.
+This module handles the creation of the game board and everything that happens to and on the game board.

 #### Classes

 ##### Gameboard

-The class that handles the gameboard.
+The class that handles the game board.
 It can place ships, manually or automatically, and keep track of where they are.
 It also keeps track of how many ships there are and how many have been sunk, effectively checking the status of the game.
-When a player makes an attack, the gameboard receives the coordinates and handles the attack and the results.
+When a player makes an attack, the game board receives the coordinates and handles the attack and the results.

 **Constructor:**